sterliakov/merkle-patricia-trie/README.md

+# Credits

+This is a fork of [eth_mpt](https://github.com/popzxc/merkle-patricia-trie) package with minor improvements.

 # Modified Merkle Paticia Trie

 MPT is the data structure used in [Ethereum](https://www.ethereum.org/) as a cryptographically authenticated key-value data storage.